ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-01-22-git-add-command-explained-a-step-by-step-tutorial.md

 What now>
 {%- endhighlight -%}

 The Git shows us all the changes that are in the stage.
 Let's explore another option.
-If you want to discard this changes to the stage, you can use the revert option enumerated by 3.
+If you want to discard these changes to the stage, you can use the revert option enumerated by 3.

 {%- highlight diff -%}
 What now> 3